Mobile Payments for Restaurants: How Emerging Payments Can Boost Guest Experience

 The demographics of mobile payments users are not surprising: 72% are millennials or Gen Xers.
 They are more likely to “live in metropolitan areas, and have bank accounts and college or postgraduate degrees,” according to a 2016 Pew Research study, which also found that people are motivated by more than just convenience to make mobile payments.
 They want to receive rewards, discounts, alerts and electronic receipts.
 Plus, people like to avoid fees, such as overdraft or check cashing fees.

-If you’re looking to please your customers, invite loyalty, and encourage spontaneous sales from people just strolling by, offering the choice of mobile payments is one way to get you there.
-Here’s why:
+If you’re looking to please your customers, invite loyalty, and encourage spontaneous sales from people just strolling by, using an integrated payments system that facilitates mobile payments is the answer.

 Take advantage of your tech-savvy payment options by letting diners know that it’s easy to pay the check at your restaurant.